FAQ

 Q4: Does GCVE replace existing CVE IDs?
 How does compatibility work?

 A: No, GCVE does not replace existing CVE IDs.
 It’s designed to be backward-compatible.
-All existing and future standard CVE IDs are represented within the GCVE system using the reserved GNA ID 0
+All existing and future standard CVE IDs are represented within the GCVE system using the reserved GNA ID 0.
+For example, CVE-2023-40224 can be represented as GCVE-0-2023-40224.

 Q5: What is the format of a GCVE identifier?